 This is the best illustration of keyword distribution that we have seen.
 It is from a study that Moz did on SEO keywords.

 As you can see, there is only a small percentage of keywords that get a majority of the searches.
 The other 70% of the keywords are long-tail keywords.
 That’s quite similar to ASO too.

 Some app publishers think that they need to go after the highly searched keywords, but that is why most people fail at ASO.
 Ranking in the top 10 for several lower competition keywords will help you get way more downloads than trying to rank well for the most searched and highly competitive keywords.

 Longer keywords are often more specific, so that also helps with getting more targeted downloads.

 Examples of Long-Tail Keywords

 Let’s say that you have a new workout app and are looking for keyword ideas.
 You start by tracking a bunch of keywords that you think could do well.

 If you sort the keyword list by Search Score, you will see the most searched keywords.
 As you can see, these keywords also have the lowest Chance Scores, so your app will have a harder time ranking in the top 10 for these keywords.

 However, if you sort the list by Chance Score, you will see the least competitive keywords on the list.
 These are the keywords that your app has the best chance of ranking in the top 10 for.

-Our Search Score uses actual App Store keyword volume from Apple, in the US App Store.
+Our Search Score uses actual App Store keyword volume from Apple, in the US, Canada, UK, Australia, Mexico, Switzerland, New Zealand App Stores.
 When Apple releases volume numbers for other countries, we will add that to our platform, as soon as it becomes available.